rhergenreder/web-base/README.md

 This step is not really required, as and changes made to the database must not be presented inside the code.
 On the other hand, it is recommended to keep track of any modifications for later use or to deploy the application to other systems.
-Therefore, either the [default installation script](/core/Configuration/CreateDatabase.class.php) or an additional patch file, which can be executed using the API (`/api/PatchSQL`), can be created.
+Therefore, either the [default installation script](/core/Configuration/CreateDatabase.class.php) or an additional patch file, which can be executed using the [CLI](/cli.php), can be created.
 The patch files are usually located in [/core/Configuration/Patch](/core/Configuration/Patch) and have the following structure:

 ```php